Almost All Carbon/Oxygen White Dwarfs Can Host Double Detonations: One-dimensional He/C detonations

 In this section, we examine the propagation of one-dimensional detonations in material with equal mass fractions of $^4$He and $^{12}$C. This choice is motivated by the two-dimensional detonations discussed in the next section, which propagate in the transition region between the helium-rich surface layer and the carbon-rich core.
 Here, we calculate whether or not detonations can propagate at various densities, their associated lengthscales, and the effects of resolution on these results.

-Our one-dimensional detonation simulations are performed using the reactive hydrodynamics code \flash \citep{fryx00,dube09a},\footnote{https://flash.rochester.edu/site/flashcode, version 4.3.} modified to use nuclear networks and tabulated reaction rates from \mesa \citep{shen18a,boos21a,town19a,boos24a}.
-We use a 56-isotope nuclear network for all of the simulations discussed in this paper, composed of neutrons, $^1$H, $^4$He, $^{11}$B, $^{12-13}$C, $^{13-15}$N, $^{15-17}$O, $^{18-19}$F, $^{19-22}$Ne, $^{22-23}$Na, $^{23-26}$Mg, $^{25-27}$Al, $^{28-30}$Si, $^{29-31}$P, $^{31-33}$S, $^{33-35}$Cl, $^{36-39}$Ar, $^{39}$K, $^{40}$Ca, $^{43}$Sc, $^{44}$Ti, $^{47}$V, $^{48}$Cr, $^{51}$Mn, $^{52,56}$Fe, $^{55}$Co, and $^{56,58-59}$Ni.
+Our one-dimensional detonation simulations are performed using the reactive hydrodynamics code \flash \citep{fryx00,dube09a},\footnote{https://flash.rochester.edu/site/flashcode, version 4.3.} modified to use nuclear networks and tabulated reaction rates from \mesa \citep{shen18a,town19a,boos21a,boos24a}.
+We use a 56-isotope nuclear network for all of the simulations discussed in this paper, composed of neutrons, $^1$H, $^4$He, $^{11}$B, $^{12-13}$C, $^{13-15}$N, $^{15-17}$O, $^{18-19}$F, $^{19-22}$Ne, $^{22-23}$Na, $^{23-26}$Mg, $^{25-27}$Al, $^{28-30}$Si, $^{29-31}$P, $^{31-33}$S, $^{33-35}$Cl, $^{36-39}$Ar, $^{39}$K, $^{40}$Ca, $^{43}$Sc, $^{44}$Ti, $^{47}$V, $^{48}$Cr, $^{51}$Mn, $^{52,56}$Fe, $^{55}$Co, and $^{56,58-59}$Ni; this network is the same as that used in \cite{town19a} and \cite{boos21a,boos24a}, with the addition of the isotope $^{19}$F for completeness, although it does not appear to have an effect on our results.
 Detonations are initiated in spherical symmetry via a hotspot in a uniform medium with a temperature of $ \unit[2\E{9}]{\rm K}$ at the center that decreases linearly to the edge of the hotspot to a value of $\unit[10^6]{\rm K}$, matching the temperature of the unperturbed material.
 The size of the hotspot is chosen to be approximately the smallest size that results in a successful detonation that continues to propagate for at least 10 hotspot radii or 100 sonic lengthscales, as defined below.
 Burning is turned off within the shock, and no reaction limiter is used \citep{kush13a,shen18a,kush20b,boos21a,boos24a}, although both choices are moot for our highest resolution cases because the burning structure is resolved.
+Electron screening is implemented following \cite{chug07a}, and neutrino losses are neglected given the high temperatures achieved in the detonations.

 Figure \ref{fig:profiles} shows the results for our fiducial case with an initial unburned fuel density of $ \unit[1.6\E{5}]{g \, cm^{-3}}$ and a minimum cell size of 300\,cm.
 The initial composition is equal mass fractions of $^4$He and $^{12}$C, as with all of the calculations discussed in this section.
 The top panel shows the steady-state post-shock profiles of mass fractions for selected isotopes, and the bottom panel shows the energy generation rate, normalized to its maximum value ($\epsilon/\epsilon_{\rm max}$) as well as the sound speed ($c_{\rm sound}$) and the fluid velocity in the rest frame of the shock ($v_{\rm rest}$), both in units of $ \unit[10^4]{km \, s^{-1}}$.